apache/mxnet/docs/static_site/src/pages/api/developer_guide/exception_handing_and_custom_error_types.md

 ```

-Note that as of writing this document, the following Python error types are supported
+Note that as of writing this document, the following Python error types are supported:

 * `ValueError`